dhanus/dhanus.github.io/_posts/2018-02-03-learn-machine-learning.markdown

   creditlink: "https://books.google.com/"
 ---

 <p class="intro"><span class="dropcap">A</span> lot of people have asked me how to get started with machine learning and/or deep learning.
 This is a list of some of the resources that I have either found useful myself or heard people who I trust rave about.
-This post is a summary of a <a href="https://github.com/dhanus/learnML/blob/master/README.md">github repository</a> that I will update as I find more resources.</p>
+This post is a summary of my <a href="https://github.com/dhanus/learnML/blob/master/README.md">github repository</a> (which I expect to update more often than this post).</p>

 ## General Machine Learning